Skip to main content

 6. Atlas

-Strengths.
-Cited AI Q&A across your PDF library plus notes plus general research.
-Citations point to specific passages.
-Free tier covers individual researcher use.
+Atlas is for cited AI Q&A across a PDF library, notes, and general research.
+Citations point to specific passages, and the free tier covers individual researcher use.

 7. Zotero (For Comparison)